janusshanp/financial-wellness-app/README.md

 ### Usage:

-1. Everyone can come and use our app without having to sign up for an account.
-However, in order to use all the features, we recommend user to log in or sign up.
+1. In order to use all the features, we recommend user to log in or sign up.
-2. On the home page, we can see all the projects from users.
+2. On the parent page you can switch to a child account where
-3. We can filter and sort the projects by their tools, languages, and author name, ect.
-4. We can view, like, save, and comment on a specific project.
-5. We can also view other users' page as well to see if they have more cool projects to showcase.
-6. If we want to contact other users, we can send a direct message to them in realtime.
-6. We can go to the upload page and create a project easily as we have instructions for each input field.
-7. Finally, we can go to our profile page to see our profile info, edit our background image, view projects that we created, view projects that we liked or saved.
+3. From the child dashboard page you can access different topics
+4. After clicking a topic you can go through the story and quiz to earn coins
+5. Once a quiz is completed you can earn coins depending on the number of questions you get correct.

 <br />